Are Tight Hamstrings Causing Your Lower Back Pain?

-Next it’s time to add some movements.
+Next, it’s time to add some movements.
 Keep on leg straight up against the support, whilst slowly lowering the opposite leg.
 Tense the front of your thigh (quad) to help relax your hamstrings.
 But don’t let your back rise off the floor.

 Repeat 2 sets of 10 leg lowers on each side then, don’t forget to strengthen them to reinforce and retain your new found range of motion. (this can be achieved easily by adding a little movement ie: a hip hinge exercise or the Toe Touch progression).
 So now you know how tight hamstrings and back pain go together, why not check out:

-Fix Your Hip Extension, Fix Your Back Pain: to get your glutes fired up which will help ease the load off your tight hamstrings and stop them getting tight in the future.
+Fix Your Hip Extension, Fix Your Back Pain: to get your glutes fired up which will help ease the load off your tight hamstrings and stop them from getting tight in the future.